-We know, everyone loves the summer months, sun, beach and that summerfeeling.
-But anyone who has ventured to Malaga outside the high season months will inevitably come back!
+If you are looking for some amazing day trips from Malaga in autumn, we have 10 great ideas for you.
+We already know, everyone loves the summer months, sun, beach and that lively feeling.
+But whoever has ventured to come to Malaga outside of the high season months, will inevitably come back!

 Malaga Day trips

 One of the best ways to appreciate the beauty of the Costa del Sol is to walk along its coastline.
 That’s why we recommend you this idea: The coastal path.
 This is an ambitious project that aims to connect all the towns and villages along the coast with a continuous path that runs by the sea.

 The path is almost finished and it offers you a unique opportunity to discover stunning beaches, cliffs, coves and marinas.
 You can walk as much as you want and enjoy the views, the breeze and the sun.
 You can also stop at any of the bars and restaurants along the way and taste some delicious local food.
 The coastal path is a must for anyone who loves nature and adventure.

 Along 160 km of the Costa del Sol from Nerja to Manilva, we can walk (and in some sections cycle) by the sea, along boardwalks and wooden walkways.
 Discover beautiful natural areas with their fauna and flora, ancient Nasrid watchtowers and some of the most beautiful marinas in the Mediterranean.

 The coastal path runs alongside the towns that make up the Costa del Sol: Rincón de la Victoria, Torre del Mar, Algarrobo and Torrox on the eastern Costa del Sol.
 And Estepona, Marbella, Mijas, Fuengirola and Benalmadena, Torremolinos and Málaga on the western Costa del Sol.